 Viewing a specific transaction record reveals the specific information contained in the transaction.

-Open the "Transaction" menu and click "View Transaction Records"
+Open the "Transaction" menu and click "View Transaction Records."

-The main panel opens a paginated table listing all transactions in the system
+The main panel opens a paginated table listing all transactions in the system.

-Double click a row to open the details of the transaction record in a new tab
+Double-click a row to open the details of the transaction record in a new tab.

-The bottom panel of the transaction record tab contains a list of transaction items in the record
+The bottom panel of the transaction record tab contains a list of transaction items in the record.

-Double click a transaction item to open its view in a new tab
+Double-click a transaction item to open its view in a new tab.

 An example of viewing transaction items